Eye liner: Winged eye liner

-Winged eye liner defines the shape of the top eyelid and extends to a point or ‘wing’ about halfway toward the end of the eyebrow.
+Winged eyeliner defines the shape of the top eyelid and extends to a point or ‘wing’ about halfway toward the end of the eyebrow.

-Cat Eye
+Cat eye

 A cat eye looks similar to a winged liner.
-But, it has a thicker wing that involves the bottom and the top lash line.
+It has a thicker wing than a winged liner that involves the bottom and the top lash line.

 Tight lining

-Tight lining is the use of eye liner tight against the waterline under the lashes of the upper lid, and above the lashes of the lower lid.
-Due to the proximity to the membranes, and the surface of the eye itself, waterproof eye liner is preferred.
+Tight lining is the use of eyeliner tight against the waterline under the lashes of the upper lid and above the lashes of the lower lid.
+Due to the proximity to the membranes and the surface of the eye itself, waterproof eyeliner is preferred.
 Tight lining is a technique which makes the eyelashes appear to start farther back on the eyelid, thus making them look longer.
-Gel eye liner and a small angled brush may be used to create this look.
+Gel eyeliner and a small, angled brush may be used to create this look.
+Waterproof eyeliner pencils may also be used to create this look.

+Permanent Eyeliner

+Permanent eyeliner is a permanent makeup technique that uses tattooing to apply ink pigment along the eyelids, creating the appearance of eyeliner.

 Application

 Advice on application varies.
-Harper's Bazaar recommends applying line in short strokes.
+Harper's Bazaar recommends applying the line in short strokes.

 Types

-Depending on its texture, eye liner can be softly smudged or clearly defined.
-There are six main types of eye liner available on the market: each produces a different effect.
+Depending on its texture, eyeliner can be softly smudged or clearly defined.
+There are six main types of eyeliner available on the market: each produces a different effect.